sisinflab/IR-RS-with-LLM-survey/analysis/README.md

 # Analysis of Publication Trends and Distributions

-This directory contains the figures presented in our survey, which provide empirical evidence for the convergence of Information Retrieval (IR) and Recommender Systems (RS) in the era of Large Language Models (LLMs).
+This directory contains the figures presented in our survey, which provide empirical evidence for the convergence of Information Retrieval (IR) and Recommender Systems (RSs) in the era of Large Language Models (LLMs).
 Below, we offer a more detailed narrative and interpretation for each figure.

 ## Publication Volume and Normalized Citation Trends in IR and RS